 College Credit Plus Student at Butler Tech Bioscience Center

 Cincinnati State’s College Credit Plus (CCP) program has helped me tremendously in reducing the amount of general education credit needed to complete my BSN.
-This is extremely important because with my degree being on a Pre-Health track, I will have to take additional courses not needed for my degree in order to meet medical school pre-requisite requirements.
-Taking courses at Cincinnati State has not only showed my prospective colleges that I can excel in college courses already but it has also helped me simplify my complicated degree plans.
+This is extremely important because my Pre-Health degree track means I will have to take additional courses in order to meet medical school prerequisite requirements.
+Taking courses at Cincinnati State shows my prospective colleges that I can excel in college courses already, and it has also helped me simplify my complicated degree plans.

 The best part of being a CCP student at Cincinnati State is the opportunity to experience and gain knowledge as a college student.
 Every professor I’ve had has always been communicative, courteous, lenient, and caring.
-College is different though, you can’t approach the professors, curriculum, or schedule how you would in high school.
-Professors will be understanding but in college they expect you to be much more independent.
-It’s up to you to focus and understand what you are learning in class, develop time management skills, and have good study habits.
-Most importantly start CCP as soon as you can, the more credits you can obtain the better, whether it is for the reason of credit transfer or gaining knowledge.
+College is different, though– you can’t approach the professors, curriculum, or schedule how you would in high school.

-I would tell anyone who is hesitant about going to Cincinnati State or starting in the CCP program that this is probably one of the best academic opportunities for someone who has college in their future.
-Specifically, for people seeking multiple degrees or a more selective university, as it can shorten your time in undergrad.
+I would tell anyone who is hesitant about going to Cincinnati State or starting in the CCP program that CCP is one of the best academic opportunities for someone who has college in their future.
+Specifically, for people seeking multiple degrees or a more selective university, CCP can shorten your time as an undergrad.
 It can also give you more time to fill your schedule with things like internships, clinical work, or part-time job opportunities.
-The CCP program is also great for your college applications, especially when you get good grades in the courses that you take.
+The CCP program is also great for your college applications, especially when you get good grades in the courses you take.

 College Credit Plus (CCP) has been a true blessing to me.
-It has prepared and taught me so many things for college.
+It has prepared and taught me so many things to help me succeed in college.
 I am excited and confident to see how I do at other colleges because I have been prepared in the best way possible, with hands-on experience.